 Don’t Overdo It

 It’s important that you don’t go too far with gamification.
 You’re not creating an entire game; you’re adding game elements to your overall design.
 One of the most important scientific concepts referenced in web design is cognitive fluency or the brain’s innate preference for simplicity.
 Striking a balance between stimulating and incentivizing is crucial for creating more engagement.
+This is something that needs to be communicated to the agency doing web design los angeles for your brand as getting this part wrong can be disastrous for your brand.

 Pique your website visitors’ interests without overwhelming them with stimuli.
 Always keep the most valuable content readily available for any visitor.
 Remember that your website visitors expect a business website, not a flashy game site.
 Keep things simple and you’ll be sure to capture their attention.
 With high-quality content, you’ll be able to keep it.